How strongly I recommend this book: 4 / 10

 The participants who watched the positive-emotion films took significantly less time to return to their baseline state in terms of heart rate and blood pressure.
 And those who watched the sadness-evoking film took the longest time to return to baseline.
 This is the ‘undoing hypothesis’: that positive emotions can ‘undo’ the effects of stress and other negative emotions.
 If stress is the problem, then feeling good might just be the solution.

-those who had more adventurous experiences – those who took themselves off to a wider and more random assortment of places, whether taking a new route to work or trying a different coffee shop rather than sticking to their regular one – felt happier, more excited and more relaxed.
+Those who had more adventurous experiences – those who took themselves off to a wider and more random assortment of places, whether taking a new route to work or trying a different coffee shop rather than sticking to their regular one – felt happier, more excited and more relaxed.
 Their conclusion: an adventurous life holds the key to unlocking positive emotions.

 Think of a task that you don’t want to do right now, and ask what would it look like if it were fun?